davidtimmons/zettelcorn/README.md

 ## [🠕](#-table-of-contents) Overview

 Adding new notes to a digital Zettelkasten should be easy.
-Blank note files are no problem, but what if new notes should follow a certain template?
+Blank note files present no problems, but what if new notes should comply with a certain template structure?
 What if a Zettelkasten uses several *different* note templates?
-This begins to add unnecessary friction to what should be a simple writing process.
-Copying and pasting templates can be an irritating distraction when all we really want to do is record a sudden insight in a new note file.
+This adds unnecessary friction to what should be a simple writing process.
+Copying and pasting templates can be an irritating distraction when all we really want to do is quickly record a sudden insight in a new note file.

 Maintaining consistent note structure can also be a problem.
-What if we suddenly decide file names should follow a different format than our earlier notes?
-Or what if we suddenly need accurate metadata about each of our notes for a new Zettelkasten tool to work correctly?
+What if we decide file names should follow a different format than our earlier notes?
+Or what if we suddenly need accurate metadata about each of our notes for a new Zettelkasten tool to function correctly?
 Reversing early note structure decisions becomes a time-consuming slog as a Zettelkasten grows.
 Our focus should be on writing new notes, not managing note files and metadata.

 Zettelcorn takes the manual labor out of maintaining a digital Zettelkasten.
 Add one, two, or a hundred blank notes at a time using any custom template.
-Rename files in the entire Zettelkasten (or specific directories) without a second thought.
+Rename files in the entire Zettelkasten (or specific directories) with very little effort.
 Parse existing notes then inject a unique ID, title, and keyword list into YAML frontmatter for each note.
-Maintaining a digital Zettelkasten should not be a hassle.
+Maintaining a digital Zettelkasten should not be a struggle.
 Zettelcorn makes it easy to focus on the fun parts.

 ## [🠕](#-table-of-contents) Install